When Comprehensive Plan coverage begins

 - The fair rental value of a parsonage, plus utilities and a parsonage allowance, or any cash housing allowance.

 - Amount of Social Security/Medicare tax oﬀ set.
 This is particularly important if the pastor’s housing allowance represents a sizable portion of their compensation.
-The value of the housing allowance is excluded from compensation when calculating the maximum allowable contribution.
+The value of the housing allowance is excluded from taxable compensation when calculating the maximum allowable contribution.
 This has the effect of reducing the amount a minister can contribute to their retirement savings.

 The Member Contribution Plan for Self-Employed Clergy

 A clergy person who is treated as self-employed for federal income tax purposes can still contribute to the Member Contribution Plan.
 They must have an Adoption Agreement on fi le with MMBB formally adopting the plan before they begin making contributions.
 The clergy person should sign a Membership Application (Form A-1) as both the “employee” and “employer.”

 For these contributions to be tax deductible, the self-employed clergy person must make them directly to MMBB (i.e., not via a Salary Reduction Agreement).
 If MMBB bills you, the employer, for these contributions, they must be treated as taxable income.